maks/MGit/README.md

 * SSH running on standard port (22): `ssh://username@server_name/path/to/repo`
 * SSH running on non-standard port: `ssh://username@server_name:port/path/to/repo`
-* `username` is needed - by default, SGit tries to connect as root.
+* `username` is needed - by default, MGit tries to connect as root.

 #### HTTP(S) URLs